actix/actix-website/docs/static-files.md

 By default files listing for sub-directories is disabled.
 Attempt to load directory listing will return _404 Not Found_ response.
 To enable files listing, use [`Files::show_files_listing()`][showfileslisting] method.

-Instead of showing files listing for directory, it is possible to redirect to a specific index file.
+Instead of showing files listing for a directory, it is possible to redirect to a specific index file.
 Use the [`Files::index_file()`][indexfile] method to configure this redirect.

 ## Configuration